 Dehydrating the prepared beef:

-- Optional: Drain and pat lightly before placing on dehydrator trays to reduce liquid and make tray clean up a little easier.
+- Optional: Drain and/or pat lightly before placing on dehydrator trays to reduce any excess liquid and make tray clean up a little easier.

 - Once ready to dehydrate, arrange the prepared pieces onto the dehydrator tray.
 Maximise your layout for volume and efficiency, but make sure to allow some space for good air circulation through the racks for efficient and consistent dehydration.

 - Dehydrate according to your specific dehydrator’s settings/instructions for dehydrating meat.
-The dehydration time will depend on your machine as well as how thick your particularly jerky pieces are, but I generally find mine takes around 6 hours, prep method and size depending.
+The dehydration time will depend on your machine as well as how thick your particularly jerky pieces are, but mine usually takes around 6 hours, prep method and size depending.
 Make sure that your meat is cured thoroughly.
 It will turn colour, firm up, become dry to the touch, but still have some chewy flex.

 - Allow to cool thoroughly before storage.

 Dehydrated Beef Food Safety

 If your dehydrator has a suitable meat/fish setting, the jerky should be ready to serve once the dehydration is complete.
 However, to be extra safety conscious, you can use pre-heating and/or post-heating as added precautions.
 See the tips and link for additonal information.